How to create momentum in network marketing is one of the key pillars of success you’ll have to master.

-One of the things that really sucks about network marketing is when you hear that someone you know (who you never got around to talking to) signs up with the same company through somebody else.
-It happens.
+One of the things that could really suck about network marketing is if you were to hear that someone you know (who you never got around to talking to), signed up with the same company through somebody else.

-The reason is that Eric Worre verifies my entire business model.
+The reason is that Eric Worre verifies my entire business model strategy.

 You know… the way most successful businesses run.

 Besides, trying to recruit friends and family who aren’t interested is exhausting and for my personality, cold market prospecting is also exhausting.

 It’s just not a natural fit for me because I’m an introvert.

 I can do it and have done it successfully, but doing it consistently enough to manufacture momentum would kill my spirit.

 If you’re not having fun you’re doing it wrong!

 If you do it wrong too long, you wont’ last.